plewis/plewis.github.io/botany/study-guide.md

 * a leaf in cross section showing epidermis, mesophyll layers, vascular bundle (with xylem and phloem in correct orientation), stomata
 * monocot vs. eudicot stem in cross section (label pith, cortex, cambium, bundles, epidermis, etc.)
 * draw a diagram of a biological membrane in cross section showing phospholipids and an integral membrane protein.
 What parts are water molecules clinging to?
+* draw a thylakoid membrane with PSII, cytochrome, PSI, NADP+ reductase, and ATP synthase.
+Explain to yourself or a study partner how the light-dependent reactions work, where electron pairs originate, where they end up, and how ATP and NADPH are produced.

 ## Look around you!

 * Can you find leaves on trees around campus that show different leaf arrangements, venation patterns, complexities?
 Can you find the lateral buds?
 * Look for natural wood doors and floors and try to tell what type of section you are looking at (radial vs. tangential).
 Can you find rays, vessels?
 * Can you find lenticels on trees around campus.
 These may only be visible on younger twigs.
 Can you see leaf scars and terminal bud scars on older parts of twigs?
+* Without falling in, visit Swan Lake (front of Chemistry building) or Mirror Lake (lake with island along Route 195) and look for oxygen bubbles in algae